timpaniman/terraform-ansible/README.md

 cd ..
 rm -rf handlers tests vars
 Step 7: Create an ansible-role playbook
 7.1 Now after you create an ansible role structure, we need a playbook file that will deploy the role to our managed hosts.
-I will create my playbook file demor-role.yml under base project directory cd .. cd .. sudo vi demor-role.yml
+I will create my playbook file Web-role-role.yml under base project directory cd .. cd .. sudo vi Web-role-role.yml

 7.2 Enter the below code in the file

 ---
-- name: use demor role playbook
+- name: use Web-role role playbook
   hosts: webservers
   user: ansible
   become: true

   roles:
-    - role: demor
+    - role: Web-role
       system_manager: admin@golinuxcloud.com

 Step 8: Deploy Ansible role playbook
-8.1 Execute the below command: ansible-playbook demor-role.yml
+8.1 Execute the below command: ansible-playbook Web-role-role.yml

-Note: In case you get an error asking you to install sshpass program as shown below, execute the command: sudo apt install sshpass and then run the ansible-playbook demor-role.yml command.
+Note: In case you get an error asking you to install sshpass program as shown below, execute the command: sudo apt install sshpass and then run the ansible-playbook Web-role-role.yml command.

 ll